flvent-englishman/IFR/README.md

 ## 💻 | For Developers
 My code is pretty much always open source and anyone can copy it, so if you see something you can improve tell me on Discord at 'thereallyreal'!

-### ⭐ Updates (v1.1)
+### ⭐ Updates (v1.2)
-1. Updated the UI
+1. The buttons now go translucent when IFR is hovered upon
-2. Added a menu with two new tools (about:blank embedder & history flooder)
+2. Added two new tools to the menu (tab cloak & random Wikipedia article)
-3. Updated the rename tab feature to be able to change the tab favicon too
+3. I added some other things too but I forgot...
-4. Some bug fixes
+4. A couple of bug fixes
-5. Performance boosts, well not really since I've added a lot more code but I shortened variable names and reorganized stuff
+5. Performance boosts, maybe..?

 ### 📝 To-Do
 1. Introduce a light mode and dark mode.